ratatui/ratatui/CONTRIBUTING.md

 ### Use of unsafe for optimization purposes

 We don't currently use any unsafe code in Ratatui, and would like to keep it that way.
-However there may be specific cases that this becomes necessary in order to avoid slowness.
+However, there may be specific cases that this becomes necessary in order to avoid slowness.
 Please see [this discussion](https://github.com/ratatui-org/ratatui/discussions/66) for more about the decision.